dulta/feelapp-api/README.md

 - ``404 NOT FOUND`` - user is not known to the FeelApp system or not in the room.
 - ``401 NOT AUTHORIZED`` - partner token is invalid.

+### Supported device models

+Feel Platform provides the list of all supported bluetooth device models via the following endpoint:

+``GET /api/v1/device_models``

+No authorization is required to access this endpoint.

+The endpoint returns a list of device records.
+Each record has following fields:

+- ``product`` - Bluetooth device model name, e.g. ``Pearl``
+- ``type`` - Bluetooth device type, can be ``Vibrator`` or ``Masturbator``
+- ``manufacturer`` - Bluetooth device manufacturer, e.g. ``Kiiroo``

+* Note.
+This list is not about to be changed often.
+Please cache the returned value for a reasonable amount of time in order to decrease Feel Platform load.